JJAWESOM234/Team13-Academic-Assessment-Assistant/SurveyJS/README.md

 Move into react app directory and run `npm start`, the rendered form should open in a new browser

 **Release Notes**
-- Generates non-accredited graduate report
+- All four program forms are available
 - Ability to add and remove Student Learning Outcome (SLO) elements is available
-- Dynamic SLO tags are not implemented
+- Dynamic SLOs are partially implemented

 # Getting Started with Create React App [Auto-Generated]